ComplianceAsCode/auditree-framework/doc-source/notifiers.rst

 following components:

-    **NOTE:** When configuring notifiers, you should be aware of the possibilitythat notifications may contain sensitive information that can be sent to less trusted stores like Slack or public git issue trackers.
+    **NOTE:** When configuring notifiers, you should be aware of the possibility that notifications may contain sensitive information that can be sent to less trusted stores like Slack or public git issue trackers.
 So be mindful of check notification content as well as the nature of the forum you intend to send these notifications to.